 quiver (fibrillate).
 The disorganized signals are then transmitted to the ventricles.

-It causes them to contract irregularly and sometimes quickly.
-The contraction of the
+It causes them to contract irregularly and oftentimes quickly.
+The contraction of

-atria and the ventricles is no longer coordinated.
-The amount of blood pumped out
+the atria and the ventricles is no longer coordinated.
+The amount of blood pumped

 blood efficiently to the body.